sparkflows/sparkflows-docs/docs/rest-api-curl/workflow-execution.rst

    }
    ],

-GET Workflow Executions by status
+GET Workflow Execution by status
 -------------------------------------

 Return Workflow Executions by status for given workflowId.